Updated June 12, 2025

 Serving Those in Need through the Ardmore Food Pantry

 The Ardmore Food Pantry is a ministry based at St. Mary’s Church (Episcopal) in Ardmore and is entirely funded by individuals, congregations, and a few grants.
 The Pantry receives no government funding, which enables the Pantry to serve guests without having to collect sensitive information like address or income.
 There is a basket at the back of the church where you can drop off non-perishable, unexpired food items only for delivery to the Pantry.
-Especially welcome at this time are cereal, pasta and sauce, canned chicken, and condiments.
+Especially welcome at this time are cereal, pasta sauce, cooking oil, and snacks.

 For Sean, our Presiding Bishop, and Daniel, our bishop.

-For peace across the world; for this nation and its elected leaders; for all who live and serve in this local community; for the poor, the homeless, the hungry, the lonely, the oppressed, immigrants, refugees, those in vulnerable communities, those in prison, especially Dwayne and Michael, and all those who are suffering; for an end to injustice of all kinds, especially racial and economic injustice; for an end to gun violence, especially in our local community; for the good creation that God has entrusted to our care, that we may be faithful stewards of it; for this parish church, for all who worship and serve here: for our staff and vestry, for our Advancement, Finance, and Social Concerns Committees; for our capital projects fundraising campaign; for our campus ministry; for our chorister program; for our retreat house; for those who share space with us on this campus; for all yet unknown to us whom God will draw to this place to come to know and love our Lord Jesus; and for the growth of ministry here for the sake of the Gospel.
+For peace across the world, especially for those living in Israel and Palestine; for this nation and its elected leaders; for all who live and serve in this local community; for the poor, the homeless, the hungry, the lonely, the oppressed, those in prison, especially Dwayne and Michael, and all those who are suffering; for immigrants, refugees, and those in vulnerable communities; for an end to injustice of all kinds, especially racial and economic injustice; for an end to gun violence, especially in our local community; for the good creation that God has entrusted to our care, that we may be faithful stewards of it; for this parish church, for all who worship and serve here: for our staff and vestry, for our Advancement, Finance, and Social Concerns Committees, for our campus ministry, for our chorister program, for our retreat house, for those who share space with us on this campus, for all yet unknown to us whom God will draw to this place to come to know and love our Lord Jesus, and for the growth of ministry here for the sake of the Gospel.

-In our Friends of Good Shepherd cycle of prayer: Jonathan Adler (Sunday), Isabelle Benton and Aileen White (Monday), Davis d'Ambly and Nick Johnson (Tuesday), Glenn Deibert (Wednesday), Linda Leighbody (Thursday), Holly Lloyd (Friday), and Jimmy and Avan Moore (Saturday).
+In our Friends of Good Shepherd cycle of prayer: Davis d’Ambly and Nick Johnson (Sunday), Glenn Deibert (Monday), Linda Leighbody (Tuesday), Holly Lloyd (Wednesday), Jimmy and Avan Moore (Thursday), RD Slough (Friday), and Carol and Dave Lazorchak (Saturday).

-✠ For the repose of the soul of Dudley Hughes
+✠ For the repose of the souls of Gene Conahan and Larry Reynolds.

 To add names and requests to the prayer list, please complete this form.